-Civil and Money Matters (Magistrates' Court) : provides information relating to the Civil Jurisdiction of the Magistrates' Court of Victoria, which hears and determines disputes arising from claims for damages, debt or other monetary demands and for equitable relief
+Civil Matters (Magistrates' Court) : provides information relating to the Civil Jurisdiction of the Magistrates' Court of Victoria, which hears and determines disputes arising from claims for damages, debt or other monetary demands and for equitable relief

 How are laws reviewed and changed?